-Good Sunday morning.
-What’s for breakfast?
-It’s National Cancer Survivor’s Day, Frozen Yogurt Day, Hazelnut Cake Day, Olive Day, World Milk Day and Say Something Nice Day.
-Have a restful and relaxing day.
+Good Monday morning.
+65 hi 85 It’s Dare Day, Hazelnut Cake Day, Olive Day, World Milk Day and Say Something Nice Day.
+I love and appreciate all y’all.
+Enjoy your day.
 Pray, encourage & support.
 You are loved and we are Blessed.
+Load image

 World Milk Day highlights the importance of milk as a global food.
 It celebrates the vital role that milk plays in our diet throughout the different stages of life, from infancy to adulthood.
 It also recognizes the hardworking individuals in the dairy industry, such as farmers, milk processors, and retailers.
 This observance serves to promote the benefits of milk and dairy products not just for health, but also for their potential in reducing poverty and hunger, in addition to supporting livelihoods.